monkey-projects/oci-fn/README.md

 This is because sometimes you'll need the headers, e.g. for pagination.
 Mostly you'll just need the `:body` and `:status`.

+### Available Endpoints

+The endpoints are auto-generated from the routes declared in the [core namespace](src/monkey/oci/fn/core.clj) and they reflect those declared in the [Fn api documentation](https://docs.oracle.com/en-us/iaas/api/#/en/functions/20181201/).

 ## License

 MIT license, see [LICENSE](LICENSE).